 There are five areas in which gifted children exhibit intense behaviors, also known as OEs: psychomotor, sensual, emotional, intellectual, and imaginational.
 Gifted children tend to have multiple intensities, although one is usually dominant.
 The social-emotional curriculum and learning environment are designed with these OEs in mind, and the school works with each family to identify and support children in these areas.

 WHPS does not require gifted testing or IQ testing.
 The school serves many children with IQ 140+; IQ on its own does not change the instructional approach.
 We believe it is more important to work with each child to understand and develop individual strengths, interests and areas of giftedness.
 Often, a formal evaluation of intellectual function can help inform individual student goals or adjustments to the program.
-If your child has not already had an evaluation, we have several great professionals to whom we refer our families.
-Some characteristics of giftedness in preschool children.
+If your child has not already had an evaluation, we have a list of professionals to whom we refer our families.
+Before pursuing a formal evaluation, we suggest meeting with our Principal, Preschool Director or Head of School to discuss your questions and goals so we can match you with the right professional.

 While our school does not require IQ testing, we do screen all new applicants and work with the family to determine ideal class placement.
 The admissions screening includes a student and family interview, as well as a battery of assessments looking at cognitive strengths, processing, memory and other areas depending on age/grade level.